Types of Accommodation

 Most travelers stay in hotels for good reasons: It's easy to check into and out of a hotel, somebody else does the housekeeping, and--in most, but not all, cases--the traveler can cancel a reservation without penalty in an emergency or if travel plans change.

 Like other big European cities, Paris has vast numbers of hotels that range from tiny one- or two-star pensions to luxury palaces and modern chain properties.
-We recommend checking the listings at our booking partners, Venere and Booking.com, which tend to have lower rates than the hotels' own Web sites.
+We recommend checking the Paris hotel listings at our affiliate partner, Booking.com, which is Europe's leading reservations service.

 Hostels have come a long way since the days when most "youth hostels" consisted of large dormitories with bunk beds, communal bathrooms, and strict rules (including a requirement that hostelers leave the premises during the day).